botwiki/botwiki.org/content/tutorials/making-what_capital/index.md

 Let me explain a few things. `require` is a command in node.js that loads libaries and files.
 This allows us to load the *Twit* library we installed, but also the configuration file with our API keys. `fs` and `path` are node.js modules that will *help* our script find our files, so that we can, for example, easily load our configuration file.

-I will include a link to some JavaScript and node.js tutorials at the end, but for now, the code above can be simplified to something like this:
+I will include links to some JavaScript and node.js tutorials [at the end](#further-reading), but for now, the code above can be simplified to something like this:

 ```